Last updated on September 17, 2023

 The best option for this roll, based on rollouts, is (24-20, 13-8).
 It’s a balanced play, creating opportunities on both sides of the board.

-The second-best opening roll.
+The third best opening roll.
 The only option worth considering is to secure your bar point (13/7, 8/7).

 The (24-18, 13-11) is by far the most popular move for this roll.
-This is because it tries to advance checkers on both sides of the board.
+This is because it advances checkers on both sides of the board.

 The (24-18, 13-10) is by far the most popular move for this roll.
-This is because it tries to advance checkers on both sides of the board.
+This is because it advances checkers on both sides of the board.

-Computerised rollouts confirm that the best move is to make your 2-point (8/2, 6/2).
+Computerised rollouts confirm that the best move is to make the 24/14 running play.

 Rollouts confirm that the best move is to run one of your back checkers to the midpoint (24/18, 18/13).
 This move is known as the Lovers Leap.